smittytone/Squinter/README.md

 ## Copyright Notice ##

-- Squinter is copyright 2015-2018 Tony Smith.
+- Squinter is copyright &copy; 2015-2018 by Tony Smith.
-- BuildAPIAccess is copyright 2015-2018 Tony Smith.
+- BuildAPIAccess is copyright &copy; 2015-2018 by Tony Smith.
-- The impCentral API is copyright 2015-2018 Electric Imp, Inc.
+- The impCentral API is copyright &copy; 2015-2018 Electric Imp, Inc.

+See also [Third-Party Components](#third-party-components) for other copyright notices.

 ## Licence ##